 Meredith May is an award-winning journalist and fifth-generation beekeeper.
 She has written three memoirs and a children’s book.

-Her forthcoming memoir, LOVING EDIE: How a Dog Afraid of Everything Taught Me To Be Brave, will be published April 19, 2022 by HarperCollins/Park Row Books.
+Her latest memoir, LOVING EDIE: How a Dog Afraid of Everything Taught Me To Be Brave, was published in April 2022 by HarperCollins/Park Row Books.

 Her 2019 memoir, THE HONEY BUS (HarperCollins/Park Row Books) reveals the life lessons she learned in her grandfather’s Big Sur bee yard that rescued her from a difficult childhood.
 The book has been published in eighteen countries and translated into eleven languages.
 She wrote a children’s picture book version of her story titled, MY HIVE, which will be published by Cameron Kids/Abrams Books in 2024.